 GNLP0336 is not required for allocation to meet the strategic housing requirement for Aylsham; consequently, it is downgraded from a reasonable to unreasonable alternative because it is more peripheral to the Town.
 Other sites GNLP0287 and GNLP2059 remain unreasonable also on the basis that they are less preferable to the ones selected.

-See tables of allocated and unallocated sites at appendices A and B for a full list of sites promoted with reasons for allocation or rejection.
+See tables of allocated and unallocated sites at appendix X for a full list of sites promoted with reasons for allocation or rejection.